-Alternatively, the TGV trains are so fast that within an hour you could be in Lille wandering the old town, in 90 minutes in Brussels eating mussels and chips with a beer in your hand, in only 2 hrs 20 you can be in central London and in 3hrs you could even be sunning yourself on the south coast in Marseille having lunch on the port!
+Big, fast clean trains are a speciality in Europe so leap on a TGV and within an hour you could be in Lille wandering the old town.
+In any other year you might be eating mussels and chips with a beer in your hand in Brussels within 90 minutes or in only 2 hrs 20 mins you could be in central London.

+Thankfully, you can still, in 3hrs, be sunning yourself on the south coast in Marseille having lunch on the port!